AdvML-Group/SMP-Attack/README.md

 #### Running attacks

-- `./attack_SMP.py`: the code of the implementation for our proposed SMP-attack method.
+- `./attack_SMP.py`: TensorFlow implementation of our SMP-attack method (main entry script).

-- `./cpp/SLICSP.cpp`: the code of the implementation for our proposed Semantics-aware Multi-granularity Patchout.
-Developed in C++ for speed optimization and compiled into `./SLICSP.so` as a callable shared library.
+- `./cpp/SLICSP.cpp`: C++ core implementation of Semantics-aware Multi-granularity PatchOut, used to accelerate attack computations.
+Compiled into a shared library (e.g., SLICSP.so) and called from attack_SMP.py.

-- You also can use  `./runSMP.sh`  to get all our best results directly!
+- `./runSMP.sh`: Execution script containing concrete parameter settings and execution modes (e.g., single-stage or multi-stage attack).
+Edit this script to reproduce experiments or tune parameters.

 #### Evaluate the success rate